-Risky sex, drug acts decline in US: surveyJanuary 19th, 2012 in Health /
+Risky sex, drug acts decline in US: surveyJanuary 19, 2012 in Medicine & Health / Health

 High-risk sexual behaviors and drug habits that can increase a person's likelihood of getting HIV/AIDS are on the decline in the United States, according to a government survey released Thursday.